-In India, since ages, we are divided by caste, religion, ethnicity, and recently trapped under lockdown.
+In India, for ages, we have been divided by caste, religion, and ethnicity, and recently trapped under lockdown.
 But our love for biryani unites us as a country.
-Fragrant long-grain pearl color basmati rice and layered with meat and spices make us drool by this thought.
+Fragrant long-grain pearl colour basmati rice layered with meat and spices make us drool at this thought.
 And to leverage this natural gastronomy of the Bongs, Behrouz Biryani is the latest entrant in the era of cloud kitchen in the “City of Joy.”

-The brand story goes like 2000 years old traditional biryani recipe was lost when King Cyrus laid siege to the Persian kingdom of Behrouz, which was later discovered by Sir James Casily.
-Folks behind the brand got old of this age-old secret recipe and claimed to recreate those flavors.
-I am not questioning facts and fiction, but of course, this has enhanced my marketing skills. 😀
+The brand story goes that 2000 years old traditional biryani recipe was lost when King Cyrus laid siege to the Persian kingdom of Behrouz, which Sir James Casily later discovered.
+Folks behind the brand got old of this age-old secret recipe and claimed to recreate those flavours.
+I am not questioning facts and fiction, but this has enhanced my marketing skills. 😀

-Available in cities across India, order from Behrouz Biryani using website, mobile app, and food delivery partners.
-As shown in the sites, the packaging is spic and span, big black box with Behrouz written in the golden letter on it looked royal.
-The box had a miniature of the same black box inside for biryani with two tiny containers for mint raita and gulab jamun.
+Available in cities across India, order from Behrouz Biryani using a website, mobile app, and food delivery partners.
+As shown on the sites, the packaging is spic and span, a big black box with Behrouz written in the golden letter on it looked royal.
+The box had a miniature black box inside for biryani with two tiny containers for mint raita and gulab jamun.
 It also has a pouch with a wooden spoon, tissue, and mouth freshener.

 Biryani had an alluring aroma of kewra, but no traces of almonds and raisins were found, as shown on the website.
-Running fork through various layers reveals perfectly cooked, decent-sized boneless meat chunks laid on saffron tinged medium and long grain basmati rice and slow-cooked on charcoal fire with claimed seven secret spices.
-There is a hint of sweetness in flavor from the fried onion.
+Running fork through various layers reveals perfectly cooked, decent-sized boneless meat chunks laid on saffron-tinged medium and long grain basmati rice and slow-cooked on charcoal fire with claimed seven secret spices.
+There is a hint of sweetness in flavour from the fried onion.

-Raita was not watery but lacks the freshness of mint flavor.
+Raita was not watery but lacked the freshness of mint flavour.
 Gulab jamun was tough, which will annoy any sweet connoisseur.
-The quantity of rice is more for one person but not adequate for two adults, as claimed.
+As claimed, the quantity of rice is more for one person but not adequate for two adults.

 Good: On-time delivery, royal packaging, freshly cooked and excellent meat quality

-Bad: No dry fruits, price, quantity, rice quality, raita, and gulab jamun
+Bad: Biryani got no dry fruits, price, quantity, rice quality, raita, and gulab jamun

 Worth the hype?
-Thanks to the unique marketing strategy and 2000 years old recipe tagline create a lot of curiosity and hype – does not worth the exorbitant pricing.
+Thanks to the unique marketing strategy and 2000 years old recipe tagline creates a lot of curiosity and hype – does not worth the exorbitant pricing.